 - An aptitude for working with children and their families.

 - A willingness to undergo a Criminal Record Check and some medical clearance.

-- A capacity to write clearly or to be open to learning how to write professionally..
+- A capacity to write clearly and/or willingness to learn how to write professionally.

-- Some computer literacy with respect to simple work processing, emails, and file storage.
+- Some computer literacy with respect to simple word processing, emails, and file storage.

 - A driver’s license and insurable motor vehicle (optional).

 - An ability to respond in a timely and calm manner during stressful or crisis situations.

 - An understanding of healthy boundaries and the willingness to consult as much as necessary to do the job well.